Buckinghamshire New University2015 League Table Ranking 115

 - Courses are overseen by staff with a high level of expertise gained through their research activity, connections with industry, or professional experience.

 - The University launched the Clare Business School in 2011.
-A partnership with Aylesbury College and the Buckinghamshire Association of Secondary Heads, it brings together business education from school level to PhD, in partnership with a range of businesses.
+It brings together business education from school level to PhD, in partnership with a range of businesses.

-- The Faculty of Society & Health includes policing and criminology, law, nursing, operating department practitioner, psychology, and social work.
+- The Faculty of Society & Health includes nursing and health care, policing and criminology, psychology and social work.

 - Bucks was ranked number one for education provision in Child Nursing, second for Adult Nursing and third for Mental Health Nursing, by NHS London, putting the University in the top three for all of the categories in which it offers provision.
 It is one of NHS London’s preferred suppliers for Nursing provision.